K’ómoks Treaty Negotiations

 Treaty progress overview

-Since 1994, K’ómoks First Nation (K’ómoks) has been involved in treaty negotiations with the Government of Canada (Canada) and the Province of British Columbia (B.C.).
+Since 1994, K’ómoks has been involved in treaty negotiations with Canada and the B.C.

-Initialling marks an important milestone in the treaty journey, as it signals the conclusion of substantive negotiations.
-Initialling is subject to important caveats, including Canada and B.C. fulfilling their duty to consult other First Nations and the completion of a final legal review of the treaty.
+Initialling marked an important milestone in the treaty journey, as it signalled the conclusion of substantive negotiations.
+Initialling was subject to important caveats, including Canada and B.C. fulfilling their duty to consult other First Nations and the completion of a final legal and technical review of the treaty.

-Read the ratification version of the K’ómoks Treaty (PDF, 11MB) and K’ómoks Treaty Appendices (PDF, 31MB).
-Please note this version of the K’ómoks treaty and appendices replaces the previous initialed version.
+Read the version of the K’ómoks Treaty (PDF, 10MB) and K’ómoks Treaty Appendices (PDF, 31MB) introduced in the B.C.
+Legislature on April 14, 2026.
+Please note this version of the K’ómoks Treaty and Appendices incorporates minor changes agreed to by the parties and replaces the “ratification version.”

 The K’ómoks First Nation